Table of Contents

 – Paris Convention.

-– Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure, as of September 3, 2025.
+– Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure, since September 3, 2025.

 Filing Requirements